aarontran/snr-filaments/agenda.md

            over derived data products as needed... (add notes in README files).
            Generate all spin-off/variant data products needed...
            (full model errors, after checking resolution + manual approach)

-           Add text on issue of remnant distance.
-Run calculations if appropriate and add text explaining this

            Tackle the magnetic damping matter.
 Set up a port of Sean's code and start running calculations.
 Do some trial cases and compute